 As a client on our golf scholarship program, you can be assured that United Sports USA will exceed your expectations until you receive a scholarship offer that meets your needs.
 Places on our golf scholarship program are limited to 20 male and 20 female clients for each recruiting class.
 You will work closely with out golf staff to find the right fit your academic and sporting ability.

 At United Sports USA we understand that every client has different criteria when selecting a university or college and want to make sure that we manage your expectations from day one.
 United Sports USA prides itself on the fact that we tailor our service to meet your needs, not ours.

 We hold golf assessment days throughout the year for applicants interested in pursuing an American golf scholarship.
-Our golf consultants, will also be attending various National and Regional Tournaments to identify prospective players.
-He will assess the performance of potential clients as well as review academic credentials and explain the recruitment process and what the scholarship entails.
+Our golf consultants will attend various National and Regional Tournaments, throughout the year, to identify potential candidates.
+They will assess the performance of players as well as review academic credentials and explain the recruitment process and what the scholarship entails.
 Our current minimum handicap requirement is 5.0 for Male and 9.0 for female golfers.

 Meghan MacLaren - Florida International University

-Meghan is currently ranked 41 in the World Amateur Golf Rankings, she is the reigning British Ladies' Open Amateur Stroke play Championship Winner and has won 4 times this year for FIU and ranked 37th in the NCAA Individual woman's golf rankings.
+Meghan is currently ranked 28 in the World Amateur Golf Rankings, she was British Ladies' Open Amateur Stroke play Championship Winner as well as 8 times winner on the US college circuit.
+She was recently playing in the Curtis Cup.

 Ashleigh Greenham – Arizona State University

 Ashleigh an England U16 International and reached the final stages of the Woman’s British Open in 2013 and reached the last 16 of the British Girls Championship.
 Ashleigh’s coach is Tim Mickleson brother of 5 time major winner Phil Mickleson.